Keep Your Morning Coffee: One Cup Has Surprising Health Perks

 Drink Coffee Wisely

 Overindulging in caffeine can lead to negative side effects such as nervousness, restlessness, and sleep disturbances.
-Some individuals, particularly those who are sensitive to caffeine, may need to limit their coffee intake or even eliminate it altogether.
+People sensitive to caffeine may need to cut back or stop drinking coffee.

 By understanding the potential pros and cons of coffee, individuals can make informed decisions about their consumption.
 “For instance, I will continue to enjoy my morning cup of coffee,” said Justin Stebbing.